KannaKit/8_week_SQL_challenge_with_python/Case Study #2 - Pizza Runner/A. Pizza Metrics.md

 ---

-### 4. How many successful orders were delivered by each runner?
+### 4. How many of each type of pizza was delivered?

 ```TSQL
 SELECT pizza_id, COUNT(pizza_id)